Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json
 ```

+#### Create a Sessions Manager script that will allow
-- Access the ECS cluster container using the bash terminal to view the status of the cluster
+- We can access the ECS cluster container using the bash terminal to view the status of the cluster tasks and to check to make sure that the container is healthy.:
 ```
 aws ecs execute-command \
   --region $AWS_REGION \